kingjia90/flexskeleton/README.md

 ## Test private repositories

 `composer require pimcore/portal-engine` and it would ask to run the recipe, press `y` and would copy the controller, template and config
-> [!WARNING]
-> There should be a `symfony.lock` in the portal engine to avoid being prompted to install the recipes that are not necessary.

 ## Notes